-The ACD, at its discretion has the right to cancel a purchase deal if settlement is materially overdue (being more than 5 Business Days following the Valuation Point) and any loss arising on such cancellation shall be the liability of the applicant.
-The ACD is not obliged to issue shares unless it has received cleared funds from an investor.
+The ACD, at its discretion has the right to cancel a purchase deal if settlement is materially overdue (being more than 5 Business Days of receipt of an application form or other instruction) and any loss arising on such cancellation shall be the liability of the applicant.
+The ACD is not obliged to issue Shares unless it has received cleared funds from an investor.